“Wisdom begins in wonder.” - Socrates, Philosopher

 There is a warm and close-knit community feel that is unique to EtonHouse Schools.
 Unlike large primary school settings, our boutique environment means every teacher has the time and capacity to know every student deeply and personally.

 As a result, your child feels valued in the classroom, and our teachers are able to personalise learning to each student’s interests and abilities.
 The environment is designed to encourage and support it all.

 Strong bilingual programme

 Building from the strong bilingual foundation set in Pre-School, we continue to offer Mandarin, Hindi, or Japanese in the Primary years.
 Take it as an additional language or join our award-winning English-Mandarin Bilingual Immersion Programme.
 Whichever you choose, our bilingual programmes develop more than literacy skills — it offers cultural immersion through learning experiences such as field trips, concerts, and reading programmes.
 The result?
 A profound love for the language, and more internationally minded individuals.

 Strong English support for non-native speakers

 When English is not the first language of the student, EtonHouse provides English as an Additional Language (EAL) lessons to help develop proficiency in the language.
 The ultimate goal is to improve your child’s abilities in the four key skills needed to participate meaningfully in mainstream classes — speaking, reading, writing, and listening.
-In cases where the student comes with no or very low English language competency, we offer specialised and paid Intensive EAL classes to build proficiency in spoken English.
+In cases where the student comes with no or very low English language competency, we offer Intensive EAL classes to build proficiency in spoken English.

 Watch the story of the Fernandes family and their sharing on the EAL programme.